Which supermarkets have food delivery slots available this week?

 Sainsbury's

-Update (14/04/20): Sainsbury's is currently offering click & collect slots only, as they continue to prioritise the elderly and vulnerable.
+Update 20/04/20: Sainsbury's is still continuing to only offer click & collect slots, as they prioritise the elderly and vulnerable.
 We had seen the occasional free food delivery slot appear during our research, but there are none available at this time.

 Unless you’re already registered as a Sainsbury’s online customer, Sainsbury’s has paused all new online registrations.
 Sainsbury's has also almost doubled the amount of food delivery and click-and-collect slots on offer.

-Note: Update (20/04/20): Despite increasing its online capacity to provide an extra 300,000 delivery slots, we're still not seeing any Asda home delivery or click & collect slots during our research.
-Update (20/04/20): If you're not on the priority access list, no delivery slots are available at Ocado at the moment but the online supermarket hopes to have new slots available soon.